COMMUNITY-BASED ACTION RESEARCH

 Feeding Laramie Valley conducts education and needs assessment through diverse community partnerships and collaborations.
 We advocate for entrepreneurial local food projects and offer project support through community-based participatory action research.

-Currently our three major areas of research are focused on Gardens for Health Healing, which provides gardens in Albany, County for people managing chronic health conditions; Food Dignity, a 5-year initiative to trace these paths taken by five US communities and to collaborate in mapping and traveling the most appropriate and effective roads forward for creating sustainable community food systems that build food security; and Growing Resilience, led by Dr. Christine M. Porter, assistant professor and Wyoming Excellence Chair in Community and Public Health in the Division of Kinesiology and Health at UW is a collaboration among UW, Northern Arapaho Tribal Health, Eastern Shoshone Tribal Health, Action Resources International and Blue Mountain Associates.
+Some of our major research projects have included Gardens for Health Healing, which provided gardens in Albany County for people managing chronic health conditions; and Food Dignity, a 5-year initiative to trace these paths taken by five US communities and to collaborate in mapping and traveling the most appropriate and effective roads forward for creating sustainable community food systems that build food security.

 2018 Hoop House Research